functime-org/functime/docs/embeddings.md

 ## What are embeddings?

 Time-series embeddings measure the relatedness of time-series.
-Embeddings are more accurate and efficient compared to statistical methods (e.g. Catch22) for characteristing time-series.[^1]
-Embeddings have applications across many domains from finance to IoT monitoring.
+Embeddings are more accurate and efficient compared to statistical methods (e.g. Catch22) for characterizing time-series.[^1] Embeddings have applications across many domains from finance to IoT monitoring.
 They are commonly used for the following tasks: